PatrickvL/Dxbx/Readme.txt

 System requirements
 -------------------
 CPU: A 1Ghz Pentium or better should suffice.
-Memory: Running with less than 256 MB is not recommended.
+Memory: Running with less than 512 MB is not recommended.
-Video: TODO
+Video: Gpu with directx 8 support
-Controller: TODO
+Controller: Keyboard or Gamepad

 Developer Notes